Inky-Tech-Pty-Ltd/Links/README.md

 Our reputation is an asset.
 If we compromise that asset, it feels terrible.
 Shame is a deep learning experience that re-wires the brain.

-Collectively, the village is policing a set of norms.
+Collectively, a village is policing a set of norms.
 In this world, each individual must find a balance between compliance and ambition.
 Sometimes, ambitious individuals or coalitions of individuals push up against the established culture and change it.
 Norms evolve.